Mermade/shins/README.md

 If you use the `--inline` option to shins, then everything is bundled into the `index.html` file and no `pub` directory is required.
 Fonts are by default loaded from this github repository, but this can be overridden with the `--fonturl` option.

+### Multiple Shins pages / portal

+There is a simple example of using an [index markdown file](./source/portal.html.md) as an entry point to a collection of Shins pages [here](https://mermade.github.io/shins/portal.html).

 ### API

 ```javascript